umarhassan-mitodl/7.341-spring-2018/content/pages/readings.md

 {{< tdopen >}}

-Samuel, Buck S. & Jeffery Gordon. "{{% resource_link "e2520523-ae1c-4a05-995a-52d3a2cf5f9c" "A Humanized Gnotobiotic Mouse Model of Host-archaeal-bacterial Mutualism" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 103, no. 26 (2016): 10011–6.
+Samuel, Buck S. & Jeffery Gordon. "[A Humanized Gnotobiotic Mouse Model of Host-archaeal-bacterial Mutualism](http://doi.org/10.1073/pnas.0602187103)." _Proceedings of the National Academy of Sciences of the United States of America_ 103, no. 26 (2016): 10011–6.

-Kim, Hyun Jung, Hu Li, et al. "{{% resource_link "042f46b4-e30f-4aa3-8ae8-3fbe553d07b4" "Contributions of Microbiome and Mechanical Deformation to Intestinal Bacterial Overgrowth and Inflammation in a Human Gut-on-a-chip" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 113, no. 1 (2016): E7–E15 .
+Kim, Hyun Jung, Hu Li, et al. "[Contributions of Microbiome and Mechanical Deformation to Intestinal Bacterial Overgrowth and Inflammation in a Human Gut-on-a-chip](http://doi.org/10.1073/pnas.1522193112)." _Proceedings of the National Academy of Sciences of the United States of America_ 113, no. 1 (2016): E7–E15 .

 {{< tdclose >}}